AFNGP/sw-dmg-chart/README.md

 [Damage Chart](https://AFNGP.github.io/sw-dmg-chart/)

 Credit goes to:
 - [Mush-0](https://github.com/Mush-0) for most of the code.
-I am just doing minor corrections.
+I am just doing minor corrections
 - [Eden](https://github.com/Eden333) for providing a translation of the boss defense values
+- Kaitomin for providing a cool looking defense table
-- The person in KR who provided the defense values
+- The various people who worked on getting accurate defense values from in-game (I forgot who lmao)

 # Original Info from Mush-0